What actually happens to your code when you connect Parry.

 - Tenant isolation

-Every API path scopes by org id at the handler layer. memberships.role is a typed enum (owner / admin / member); destructive actions (billing, ruleset edits, finding acceptance) require the matching role.
-Open-mode (AUTH_DISABLED) is dev-only and refuses to start unless bound to loopback.
+Every API path scopes by organisation at the gate layer.
+Roles are typed (owner / admin / member); destructive actions — billing, configuration changes, finding acceptance — require the matching role.
+Any open / development mode refuses to start unless bound to local-only access.

 - Transport

-TLS everywhere — webhooks, OAuth, API.
-Sessions are 32-byte random tokens; the database stores the SHA-256 hash so a snapshot leak can't replay live sessions.
+TLS everywhere — webhooks, sign-in, API.
+Session tokens are random; the database stores only a hash, so a snapshot leak cannot replay live sessions.

 - Audit trail